 According to renowned Apple analyst Ming-Chi Kuo, Apple is unlikely to unveil its first Apple AR/VR headset at WWDC 2022, as this would give competitors time to copy the design before the official launch.

-Every year there are rumors about hardware presentations or announcements during WWDC.
-But most of the time it remains a purely software event.
-Now rumors are increasing about the upcoming Apple AR/VR headset.
-There are observers who believe that Apple could unveil the brand new product during the WWDC keynote.
-The reason for this is a trademark application discovered on Sunday.
-To be precise, Apple has secured the word mark "RealityOS" through shell companies.
-This is the name of the operating system for the upcoming product category.
+Every year, there are rumors about hardware launches or announcements during WWDC.
+But most of the time, it remains a purely software-focused event.
+Now, rumors are growing about the upcoming Apple AR/VR headset.
+Some observers believe Apple could unveil the brand-new product during the WWDC keynote.
+This is due to a trademark application discovered on Sunday.
+Specifically, Apple has secured the word trademark "RealityOS" through shell companies.
+This is the name the operating system for the upcoming product category will be called.

 Apple's AR/VR headset: Market launch not expected until 2023